Xhynk/redbrick-digital-core/readme.txt

 === Redbrick Digital Core ===
-Contributors: RedbrickDigital
+Contributors: RedbrickDigital, Alex Demchak
-Tags: Review Engine
-Requires at least: 3.5.1
+Tags: Review Engine, Reputation Management, Reviews Requires at least: 3.5.1
-Tested up to: 4.9.4
+Tested up to: 4.9.5
-Stable tag: 0.9.6.5
+Stable tag: 1.0.1
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Bring your Review Engine reviews into your WordPress website via shortcodes and widgets.
+Bring your **Review Engine** reviews into your WordPress website via shortcodes and widgets.

 == Description ==

-This plugins allows you to bring Review Engine reviews into your WordPress site via shortcodes and widget.
+This plugins allows you to bring **Review Engine** reviews into your WordPress site via shortcodes and widget.

-You **must** have a Review Engine *lite* or *paid* account to use this plugin.
+You **must** have a Review Engine account to use this plugin.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Go to the RBD Core menu item and place your review engine URL into provided text input.
-4. Now you may use the Review Engine Shortcode on any page, post, or custom post type with a content editor, or the Review Slider and Social Proof widgets in any widget area.
+4. Now you may use the Review Engine Shortcode on any Page or Post or use Review Engine, Review Slider, and Social Proof Widgets.

 == Screenshots ==